mesneym/8puzzle/README.md

 ### Run Code
 Input your matrix in mat.csv.
-The first three columns represents the goal matrix and the last three columns represents the initial matrix.The zero elements represents the blank tile.
+The first three columns represents the goal matrix and the last three columns represents the initial matrix(Replace this with your own matrix).The zero elements represents the blank tile.
 NB.
-The first row should be left unchanged
+The first row should be left unchanged.

-Enter the following to run the code,
+Enter the following to generate output files.

 ```
+cd <path with 8 puzzle folder>/8puzzle
 python3 main.py
 ```